scionproto/scion/doc/ControlPlanePKI.md

 multiple different mechanisms that allow handling trust resets in [TRC Bootstrapping](#trc-bootstrapping) and setting new trust anchors.

+The new base TRC is allowed to introduce a version number gap.
+If an ISD is badly compromised, and the attacker can issue new TRCs, this allows the ISD to get a head start.
+To taint the network, the attacker has to distribute the TRC first.
+If the new base TRC does violate the version uniqueness property, human intervention is necessary to rectify the situation by pruning the maliciously issued TRC chain to ensure uniqueness.

 ## Certificate Chain Dissemination

 Certificate chains are issued by an `Issuing` AS upon request.
 As certificates are short lived, this